NATSUEND02/NATSUEND02.github.io/README.md

 ### Issues

 - The home page's style and functionability is affected by the Bootstrap used for the carrousel
 - The Noticias page's API consumption is bound to HTTP format due to https://mediastack.com/product free subscription plan limitations, allow insecure content in your browser's settings to allow the API to be consumed.
-(May block insecure content immediately after refreshing the page once)
+(May block insecure content after refreshing the page once)

 # Cheers 🍻